eawww/TungstenCarbide/game/rules/01-Contents.md

 Initiative tokens to designate turn order.
 Are drawn at the beginning of each round and kept for the duration of the round.

+## Health Tracking Tokens

+A little thing to place on your health tracker to keep track of your health.

 ## Player Boards

 Each player has their very own board for managing individual gameplay.
 This board has the following things on it: